 600 S Coulter

-A pushmobile is a boy powered go-cart.
+A pushmobile is a youth-powered go-cart.
 Cub Scout dens make their own pushmobile.
-Five to eight Cub Scouts work together as a team to push their pushmobile through the course to the finish line at this annual district event.
+Six Cub Scouts work together as a team to push their pushmobile through the course to the finish line at this annual district event.

 What to Bring

-- Scouts are encouraged to wear their field (Scout) uniform or activity (any Scout t-shirt) uniform
+- Cub Scouts are encouraged to wear their field uniform (Cub Scout uniform) or activity uniform (Scout t-shirt); wear long pants

 - Appropriate clothing for any weather (e.g., rain gear, jacket)

 - Insect repellent